11 Things You Shouldn’t Do On World Naked Gardening Day

 Do a search for #worldnakedgardeningday on any social network, you’re sure to find plenty of people sharing images of their adventures on WNGD.

 I’ll admit I was nervous to look up pictures of how others had celebrated Naked Gardening Day, but most gardeners were really quite classy about it and I got a good laugh.
+After all, we are the only beings blessed with a sense of humor, and awkward + naked = funny.
+Every time.

 While many gardeners opted to cover their goodies with some form of foliage, others were more creative.
 And it made me think about some of the things I would definitely NOT do on WNGD.